rust-lang/book/second-edition/nostarch/chapter01.md

 ### Creating a Project Directory

 First, make a directory to put your Rust code in.
-Rust doesn’t care where your code lives, but for this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.
-Open a terminal and enter the following commands to make a *projects* directory and a directory inside that for the “Hello, world!” project:
+Rust doesn’t care where your code lives, but for the exercises and projects in this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.

+Open a terminal and enter the following commands to make a *projects* directory and, inside that, a directory for this “Hello, world!” project:

 Linux and Mac: